Orbital (comics)

-Orbital is a Franco-Belgian science fiction comics series written by Sylvain Runberg, illustrated by Serge Pellé and published by Dupuis in French, Cinebook in English, Cobolt förlag in Swedish, Splitter in German and ReNoir Comics in Italy.
+Orbital is a Franco-Belgian science fiction comic book series written by Sylvain Runberg, illustrated by Serge Pellé and published by Dupuis in French, Cinebook in English, Cobolt förlag in Swedish, Splitter in German and ReNoir Comics in Italy.

 Story

 The story follows a pair of Interworld Diplomatic Office (IDO) agents on their intergalactic diplomatic peace missions.
 The agents are Mezoke Izzua, a Sandjarrian, and Caleb Swany, a Human.
 The missions reveal a rich universe of various interwoven plots by various political and interest factions involving numerous cultures and races across the galaxy.